💱 Trade Calculator

 🧬 Mutation Calculator

 Select the weather currently active in your server to instantly see the best crops to plant, mutations triggered, and exact profit brackets.
 This tracker covers every event in both Grow a Garden and Grow a Garden 2 weather events, so flip the toggle below to match whichever version you are playing.
-Live weather auto-detection is active — the current event will appear above automatically.
+For a complete catalog of every event in the game with historical patch notes, browse the full weather events guide, and once you know what to plant, jump into the Crop Planner to lay out your plots.
+Live weather auto-detection is active, the current event will appear above automatically.

 Weather Types